teejays/copperchain/README.md

 # CopperChain

-CopperChain implements a basic blockchain in GoLang.
+CopperChain implements a basic blockchain in Golang.
 It treats blockchain as a package, which can be imported by other packages and used.
 It also has the optional functionality of a web server, which provides basic Get and Post endpoints.

 Click [here](https://godoc.org/github.com/teejays/copperchain) for code documentation.